decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 **What file format should my event cover be?**

-Your event cover should be saved as a PNG, JPG or GIF.
+Save your event cover as a PNG, JPG or GIF.
 To upload a GIF select “all files” in the browse files dialog box.
-500kb is the maximum file size allowed.
+The maximum file size is 500kb.

 **What are longitude and latitude?**